 - Melatonin levels: When the eyes see darkness, it triggers the brain to convert serotonin into melatonin.
 Increased melatonin levels make an individual feel more tired and affect neurotransmitters.

-Individuals with SAD have a form of major depressive disorder that emerges with seasonal changes.
-Symptoms of major depressive disorder that may also appear in patients with SAD include:
+Individuals with SAD emerges with seasonal changes.
+Symptoms of major depressive disorder that may also appear in people with SAD include:

 - Low energy levels